panche12/karinas-spotify/README.md

 After receiving all the relevant downloads of Karina's Spotify data, I converted the JSON files to CSV files.

 _These separate files could be seen as "streamhistory_0", "streamhistory_1", "streamhistory_2", "streamhistory_3",
-"streamhistory_4" on the spreadsheet below._
+"streamhistory_4" in the spreadsheet below._

 I then uploaded each file to Google Sheets and combined all files of data into one large sheet.
 This came to a staggering total of 43,767 rows (after cleaning the data)!

-_"allstream_history" shows all of the combined data on the spreadsheet below._
+_"allstream_history" shows all of the combined data in the spreadsheet below._

 You can view the spreadsheet in its entirety [here](https://docs.google.com/spreadsheets/d/1x73eIN_c2P6Nw-ASdNACYE_e-DNZcNBKP-CWkHB2WFE/edit#gid=1663538200).